phuketthailandpropertylegal

 Asset purposeCommercial rationale vs personal residence

 If your primary goal is to live in a villa, a registered leasehold or a lawful purchase path appropriate to the product type is often more aligned with how Phuket markets actually transact.
+Before any share structure is drafted, run the same title search and due diligence you would on a direct purchase, the land must still be Chanote-clean and free of encumbrances.

 Cost bucketTypical USD range (indicative)Notes